d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 Finally, the pixel of the output image at coordinate $(x, y)$ is calculated based on these four closest pixels on the input image and their relative distance from $(x', y')$.

-The upsampling of bilinear interpolation can be implemented by the transposed convolution layer with the kernel constructed by the following `bilinear_kernel` function.
+Upsampling of bilinear interpolation can be implemented by the transposed convolutional layer with the kernel constructed by the following `bilinear_kernel` function.
 Due to space limitations, we only provide the implementation of the `bilinear_kernel` function below without discussions on its algorithm design.